 The best tactic for dealing with coyotes is prevention.
 A few simple precautions can save you and your canine friend a lot of worry and anguish if you live in an area dense with coyotes.
 Small dogs are especially susceptible to coyote attacks, but even medium-sized dogs can be in trouble if they surprise a coyote.

 The best way to protect your dog from coyotes is to make your yard unappealing to them.
-If your yard doesn’t have any enticing food in it, is hard to get into, and well-lit, most coyotes will be uninterested in investigating, and your pooch will be safe.
+If your yard doesn’t have any enticing food in it, is hard to get into, and is well-lit, most coyotes will be uninterested in investigating, and your pooch will be safe.